ButtensorLao/-LAO/README.md

 # -LAO
 A meme coin + cultural experiment inspired by Taoism and Bittensor.
-Where TAO seeks collective intelligence, $LAO embraces collective silliness with wisdom.
+Where $TAO seeks collective intelligence, $LAO embraces collective silliness with wisdom.
+$LAO name is inspired by Lao Tse, the philosopher behind Taoism.